dwarvesf/playbook/operations/project-schedule-delivery-guidelines.md

 - Start Stop Continue doing feedback model: to understand how we can improve our delivery better.
 - Leadership metrics: how effectiveness on the management from our Team Leader and Team Members.

-## Important Reminders
+## Important reminders

-- **Weekly Report Completion**: Complete the report every Friday.
+- **Weekly report completion**: Complete the report every Friday.
 For estimation help, check [[Estimation Guidelines]].
-- **Project Achievements**: If you have significant milestones or cool aspects of your project, notify the Consulting team for potential demo/showcase inclusion.
+- **Project achievements**: If you have significant milestones or cool aspects of your project, notify the Consulting team for potential demo/showcase inclusion.
 Recognition is guaranteed.

 ![](assets/project-schedule-delivery-guidelines_project-delivery-schedule-and-guidelines-20240122161522695.webp)